 A change in control of the Company will accelerate full vesting of the 2018 Performance Share grants only if the grants are not continued or assumed (e.g., the grants are not equitably converted or substituted for awards of the successor company) in connection with the change in control or the executive has a qualifying termination of employment within two years following the date of the change in control.
-In the event of a change in control occurring prior to the expiration of the applicable performance period, the executive will receive the target number of Performance Shares set forth in the executive award agreement for that Performance Share grant.
+In the event of a change in control occurring prior to the executive award agreement for that Performance Share grant.
 In the event of a change in control occurring after the expiration of the applicable performance period but prior to the expiration of the applicable vesting service period, the executive will receive the number of Performance Shares earned during the applicable performance cycle.